America's Definitive Marine Engine Magazine

-View the Fish Carburetor Patent (Circa 1940).
-Its metering works on pressure differential, as opposed to air velocity, which means it self-adjusts its fuel to air ratio in order to accommodate any change in weather or altitude (barometric pressure).
+Its metering works on pressure differential, as opposed to air velocity.
+Which means it self-adjusts its fuel to air ratio in order to accommodate any change in weather or altitude (barometric pressure).
 Also important to note, instead of a single main fuel discharge the Fish has multiple fuel discharge points (from six to ten).
 That pays big dividends in superior atomization.
 The more completely vaporized fuel exposes more molecules to oxygen so a larger percentage of the fuel burns, making more power.
 The payoff is an average of 20 percent better gas mileage and 30% more horsepower.

 In spite of the fact that the Fish Carburetor was simple in design, inexpensive to build and saved fuel.
 No big surprise, the invention was not eagerly received by the establishment.
 Suffice it to say the Fish carburetor was in its early days a suppressed invention.
 J. R. Fish endured many dirty tricks in the attempt to squash his carburetor business.
 In 1954 his mail was stopped by the U.S. Government.
-In the vintage photo to the left we see the Fish carburetor production line in Daytona Beach, Florida at about the time the U.S. Post Office was returning all Fish carburetor orders to the senders with FRAUDULENT boldly stamped across the front of the envelope.
+In the vintage photo above we see the Fish carburetor production line in Daytona Beach, Florida at about the time the U.S. Post Office was returning all Fish carburetor orders to the senders with FRAUDULENT boldly stamped across the front of the envelope.
 Incredibly the Post Office claimed there were no carburetors being produced.
-In fact, from 1947 to 1959 the Fish Carburetor Company of Daytona, Florida manufactured more than 125,000 carburetors.
-The charges were refuted in court.
+When in fact, from 1947 to 1959, the Fish Carburetor Company of Daytona, Florida manufactured more than 125,000 carburetors.
+The bogus charges were refuted in court.
 Also back then the Securities and Exchange Commission (SEC) hassled him with specious fraud charges.